20 Free Indoor Play Spaces Near Chicago

 PLAY at Yorktown Center.
 Photo courtesy of the center

 PLAY at Yorktown Center - DuPage County

 Kids of all ages can enjoy a break from shopping at PLAY at Yorktown Center.
-The 2,000 square foot play space has climbing structures as well as computer-based games, Duplos, and rides and games that run about $1 apiece.
-On the opposite side of the atrium, kids can go to Wendella Park, an area of turf around the fountain, which they can play giant Jenga or Connect Four.
+The 2,000 square foot play space has climbing structures as well as computer-based games, Duplos, rides, and games that run about $1 a piece.
+On the opposite side of the atrium, kids can go to Wendella Park, an area of turf around the fountain, where they can play giant Jenga or Connect Four.
 Kids who get hungry can eat at the Brookfield Zoo Children’s Dining area on the south side of the food court.
 The tiny chairs and tables even have an adjacent kid-friendly bathroom with a TV, tiny potties, changing stations with complimentary wipes, and a nursing room.

 Ann & Robert H. Lurie Children’s Hospital of Chicago sponsors this fun area full of sensory activities for kids.
 Little shoppers can dress up in costumes, take pictures at a family selfie station, and scale climbing structures.
 Pre-walkers can relax on soft seating while playing with safe toys with their caretakers.

 Gurnee Mills Play Area - Northern Suburbs